rorybennett/SCG-Sensor-Windows/README.md

 Take Note: It is possible for the program to 'connect' to a COM port that does not belong to the IMU.
-Once a connection is successful ensure that there are IMU acceleration values appearing in the main window and that the orientation plot shows an expected orientation for the IMU.
-If you are sure that the correct COM port is being used and there is a problem with the orientation plot, ensure that the IMU has been set up to send quaternion data as that is used to calculate orientation.
+Once a connection is successful ensure that there are IMU acceleration values appearing in the main window.
+If you are sure that the correct COM port is being used and there is a problem with the plot, ensure that the IMU has been set up to send acceleration data.

 Once connected, the return rate of the IMU can be set and the accelerometer can be calibrated in the 'IMU' menu item.